DaniAzure29/Azure_3_Tier_Infra/README.md

-# Azure 3-Tier Infrastructure (Network Layer)
+#Azure 3-Tier Infrastructure

-This project is for deploying a 3-tier web app infrastructure on Azure using Terraform.
+This project provisions a 3-tier web app infrastructure on Azure using Terraform.

-So far, the following has been completed:

-- Created a virtual network (VNet)
-- Created three subnets: web, app, and db
+✅ Completed so far
+Network Layer
+Virtual Network (VNet) with three subnets:

+Web subnet – for frontend tier

+App subnet – for backend tier

+DB subnet – for database tier

-- Created and attached Network Security Groups (NSGs) to each subnet
+Network Security Groups (NSGs) created and associated with each subnet

-- Created a Bastion Host
-- Created public and internal load balancers
+Azure Bastion Host for secure SSH/RDP without exposing VM public IPs

+Public Load Balancer for frontend tier

+Internal Load Balancer for backend tier

-- Added an architecture diagram (`3-tier.png`) showing the full layout
+Architecture Diagram (3-tier.png) illustrating the full layout

-More components (e.g. Bastion, compute, load balancer) will be added in future commits.
+Compute Layer
+Two Azure Virtual Machine Scale Sets (VMSS):

+Frontend VMSS in the Web subnet

+Uses Custom Script Extension to install Docker, pull frontend code from GitHub, build and run container

+Behind a Public Load Balancer for internet traffic

+Backend VMSS in the App subnet

+Uses Custom Script Extension to install Docker, pull backend code from GitHub, build and run container

+Behind an Internal Load Balancer for secure internal traffic only

+VMSS instances are provisioned automatically with the application running at first boot — no manual setup needed

+SSH access restricted via Azure Bastion

+🛠 Next Steps
+Database Layer — deploy Azure Database for MySQL/PostgreSQL or SQL Server in DB subnet

+Monitoring & Logging — enable Azure Monitor, Log Analytics, and alerts

+CI/CD — integrate with GitHub Actions or Azure DevOps for automated deployments